Advances and challenges in single-molecule electron transport: Model based analytical results

-\paragraph*{Kondo effect.} In the regime given by the conditions (\ref{eq.atomiclimit}), the electronic spin of the molecule represents a degenerate two-level system.
+{\it Kondo effect.} In the regime given by the conditions (\ref{eq.atomiclimit}), the electronic spin of the molecule represents a degenerate two-level system.
 The associated quantum fluctuations become increasingly important as the temperature is lowered, leading to the Kondo effect.
 A manifestation of the latter is the screening of the local magnetic moment of the molecule that goes together with the emergence of the Kondo-resonance.
 The characteristic energy scale is \cite{Hewson1993},

-where the factor $E_0\simeq\text{max}(D,U)$ and $D$ denotes the half-width of the conduction band associated with the leads.\footnote{Since $\temp_\mathrm K$ is the temperature of a cross-over, some ambiguity exists in the definition of $E_0$.
+where the factor $E_0\simeq\text{max}(D,U)$ and $D$ denotes the half-width of the lead's conduction band.\footnote{Since $\temp_\mathrm K$ is the temperature of a cross-over, some ambiguity exists in the definition of $E_0$.
 In any case, the exponential implies a strong suppression of $\temp_\mathrm K$ in the limits (\ref{eq.atomiclimit}).}